kmishra9/PL2-AWS-Setup/EC2/provisioner_scripts/README.md

 # Provisioner Scripts Documentation

 ## Overview
 Each of the bash scripts included as part of this folder are used to set up the EC2 analyis instance during the initial setup.
-As part of the terraform build, they are moved to the home directory of the "ubuntu" user (`/home/ubuntu`).
+As part of the terraform build, they are moved to the home directory of the "ubuntu" user on the EC2 Analysis Instance (path: `/home/ubuntu`). _They are intended to be run on the instance, not the workspace_.

 ## Getting Started
 1. Start by SSH'ing into your analysis instance from the `Administration` Workspace.